holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/08_broken_fsms/lesson_plan.md

 #### Homework

 - Finish debugging and get program working
-- Data structures problem set
+- TIL on debugging technique of your choice

 #### Resources